CodeYourFuture/GitHomeworkFixErrors/homework.md

 What happens when you `fork` a repository?

-You delete it
+You create a copy of it

 ## Question 10

 What happens when you clone a repostory?

-It send it to a friend
+Copying a repo to your local file/device

 ## Question 11